cheind/gae-progress/ReadMe.md

 > python progress.py create --key YOURAPIKEY --name 'Progress title'
 ```

-When successfuly you should receive the ID of the newly generated `Progress`.
+When successful you should receive the ID of the newly generated `Progress`.

 ```
 {u'id': u'5953992903360512'}